 Tax expenses for the period are measured based on taxes payable on the period's taxable profit and taxable losses expected to be paid or refunded.
-These tax amounts are calculated based on tax rates established, or substantially established, at the end of the period.
+These tax amounts are calculated based on tax rates enacted, or substantially enacted, at the end of the period.